Brad Wilk: Prophets of Rage (2016–2019)

 In 2016, Wilk reunited with Morello and Commerford, joining Chuck D, B-Real and DJ Lord to form the supergroup Prophets of Rage.
 The band played original material as well as covers of songs by Rage Against the Machine, Public Enemy and Cypress Hill.
 Their debut tour was entitled "Make America Rage Again" to protest Donald Trump's policies and the 2016 American presidential election.

 During its three years, the band released one EP in 2016, The Party's Over, and one eponymous full-length studio album in 2017.
 Prophets of Rage disbanded in 2019 with the confirmation of the 2020 reunion of Rage Against the Machine.

 Other projects

 Having established himself as a session musician, Wilk has also contributed drums on the Black Sabbath album 13, which was released in June 2013.
 In late 2013, Wilk joined the band The Last Internationale and recently recorded their debut album called We Will Reign with producer Brendan O'Brien.
 The record was released in August 2014.

 To the end of 2014 until June 2015, Brad Wilk was playing drums on tour with the Smashing Pumpkins along with Billy Corgan, Jeff Schroeder and also Mark Stoermer on bass.
 On February 26, 2015, while touring Australia with the band, he joined the Foo Fighters on stage at Sydney's Olympic (ANZ) stadium playing drums for a Van Halen cover Ain't Talkin' 'bout Love.
 On August 3, 2015, Wilk sat-in with The 8G Band on Late Night with Seth Meyers.
-He's also been drumming for Juliette Lewis on various tours and shows.